-If you're just starting out in vinyl, or looking for a cheap turntable to give as a gift, the inexpensive Audio-Technica AT-LP60X belt-driven turntable offers that warm sound you've heard about.
-Plus it offers fully automatic operation.
-It also includes a limited upgrade path with a choice of line or phono output allowing users to add their own preamp.
-Great value at $120.
+If you're just starting out in vinyl or looking for a cheap turntable to give as a gift, the inexpensive Audio-Technica AT-LP60X belt-driven turntable offers the warm sound you've heard about.
+Plus, it offers fully automatic operation.
+It also includes a limited upgrade path with a choice of line or phono output, allowing users to add their own preamp.
+This automatic turntable option is a great value.

-The Pro-Ject may be a little over $400, but it shows how spending a little more can reap benefits.
+The Pro-Ject may be a little pricey, but it shows how spending a little more can reap benefits.
 In terms of sound quality it really can bring out the best in your records.
 It offers refined treble, an expansive, detailed midrange and supple bass.
 It looks lovely too with its glass platter -- second only in appearance to the Audio-Technica (but the Pro-Ject sounds better).
 The T1's only "problem" is that it's ergonomically awkward -- the switch is deep on the left-hand side instead of on the front, and you need to apply a bit of upward force to remove the tonearm from the rest.
-The Pro-Ject T1 is sometimes on sale for under $300 and it's a great deal at that price.

 The Pro-Ject Debut Carbon EVO offers everything you want in a player for the money: excellent sound quality, ease of setup and use, and striking looks.
 You would have to spend twice as much on another brand (*cough* Rega) to get better sound.

 Entry-level turntables are great for people getting into the vinyl hobby, but if you really want to unlock the sound quality encased in your records it's well worth upgrading.
 The Pro-Ject Debut Pro is a high-quality record player that offering many usability features the competitive Rega Planar 3 doesn't.